epikhighs/2016-platform/README.md

         - auto generates html (can use this to auto generate demo fixtures as well that will encapsulate isolated features of the app)
         - specifying a template to base the generated html that has google font loader and google analytics - proving it's compatible w/ these 3rd party libs.
     - favicons-webpack-plugin
         - handles cross-platform favicon output based on a PNG source
+    - cleaning /dist on build
     - building output
+        - AMD/ES6 mixed output
+        - ES6 only output
 1. AMD compatibility
     1. loaded in AMD module
     1. loaded in AMD module from ES6 module